lauritowal/thesis-project/experiments/experiment_exponential_at_target_3d/experiment_exponential_at_target_3d.md

     }
 # Results
 Number of episodes:
-Number of steps:
+Number of steps: 1,7 M

 # Seed
-"seed": 5
+"seed": 6

 ### Example images in the end of training (10)

 ### Description
+Takes a lot more time to train then the 2d version

 ### Graph for all seeds